 Traphouse Cottage is a terrace cottage resting within the village of Winkleigh.
 It houses two bedrooms, comprising of a double bedroom and a twin bedroom, together sleeping up to four people.
 There is also a bathroom with a shower over bath, basin and WC, a kitchen and a sitting/dining room with a woodburning stove.
 Outside, there is road-side parking and a rear garden with furniture.
 Traphouse Cottage is a superb base for exploring this part of Devon with your loved ones.

 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with shower over bath, basin and WC.
 Kitchen.
 Sitting/diner with woodburning stove.

 Electric central heating and woodburning stove.
 Ceramic hob, electric oven, dishwasher, fridge with ice-box, washer/dryer, TV with DVD player and WiFi.
 Power inc. in rent.
 Bed linen and towels inc. in rent.
-Travel cot and highchair available.
+Travel cot available.
 Road-side parking.
 Steps up to a patio area with furniture.
 Two well-behaved pets welcome.
 Sorry, no smoking allowed.
 Pub and shop within 0.1 miles

 Winkleigh is a small village resting within Devon, just 10 miles away from Okehampton.
 Within the rural village you will find a offers a shop, post office, butcher and a cafe, plus two pubs, with one serving food.
 Within close reach are the open tors of Dartmoor where you will find superb walking opportunities, and the hills of Exmoor and the superb beaches can be found slightly further afield.